graalvm/graalvm-demos/spring-native-image/README.md

 - [GraalVM Enterprise in OCI Code Editor](./README-Code-Editor.md)
 - [GraalVM Enterprise in OCI Cloud Shell](./README-Cloud-Shell.md)
-- On other machines with Linux or macOS or Windows, follow the instuctions given below.
+- On other machines with Linux or macOS or Windows, follow the instructions given below.

-## Other machines with Linux or macOS or Windows
+### Other Machines with Linux or macOS or Windows

 ### Note on building Docker images with native executables inside on MAC

 If you are using macOS or Windows in order to build a Docker image containing your native executable you will need to build the native executable within a Docker container.
 How to do this is discussed later.

-### Build and run as a JAR
+### Build and Run as JAR

 This project is built using Maven.
 To build the application so that it can be run on-top of a JVM: